Carl Jung > Archetypes

-But what is the archetype according to Jung?
-An innate tendency which molds and transform the individual ego/consciousness.
+Archetype, according to Jung, is an innate psychic tendency which molds and transform the individual ego/consciousness.

 Jung talks about the archetype (also called "primordial image") as of the biologists' patterns of behavior (inborn behavior patterns).
 In short, archetypes are inborn tendencies which shape the human behavior.